smarteditors/slate/source/includes/items/_show.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the Asset to retrieve
+ID | The uuid of the Asset to retrieve